Nasar165/MCS_CORE_SYSTEM/test/README.md

 1. dotnet new mstest -o /test/api.test
 2. cd /test/api.test
 3. dotnet add reference ../../src/api
-You will now have access to the api's functionality
+You will now have access to the API's functionality
 ```

 Xunit